Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 One of the biggest lifestyle changes for individuals entering retirement is being bound to a fixed income.
 Even if you’ve been diligent about putting money away in retirement savings and maxing out your Roth IRA, it’s easy to feel stretched when trying to support your normal way of life.
 Plus, the uncertainty of medical expenses and living costs makes it hard to know if you’re truly prepared for the future.

 At the same time, you may find that the equity you’ve built up in your home over the years has left you with a sizable but hard-to-reach fortune.
-This presents a unique opportunity to downsize your residence and liquidate a portion of your assets to add a cushion to your retirement savings.
+This gives you a unique opportunity to downsize your residence and liquidate a portion of your assets to add a cushion to your retirement savings.

-Better still, favorable tax laws allow you to walk away with up to $250,000 in profit ($500,000 if filing jointly with a spouse) without facing the capital gains tax as long as you’ve owned your home for a minimum of five years.
+Better still, certain tax laws allow you to walk away with up to $250,000 in profit ($500,000 if filing jointly with a spouse) without facing the capital gains tax as long as you’ve owned your home for a minimum of five years.

-Furnace on the fritz?
+1. Less maintenance and fewer surprise costs: Furnace on the fritz?
 Two feet of snow on the sidewalk?
 Shower drain clogged again?
 Have no fear.

 One of the biggest perks of renting a home is that maintenance (both emergency and scheduled) is typically the responsibility of the landlord or property management company.
-Not only does this save you headaches, it allows you to have a firm handle on your monthly housing expenses.
-As a tenant, you won’t have to worry about a surprise expense when the roof starts to leak or the water heater goes out -- you’re covered.
+Not only does this save you headaches, but it also allows you to have a firm handle on your monthly housing expenses.
+As a tenant, you won’t have to worry about planning for a surprise expense when the roof starts to leak or the water heater goes out -- you’re covered.